goofy2k/ESP32_faust2api/ESP32 and faust2api status.md

 This document is intended for consolidation of the intermediate status on using the faust2api script for ESP32.
 A working basic example app is available (example_faust_mqtt_tcp4_v3).
 The example:
 - has been created for compilation under ESP-IDF
-- is based on the Faust elecGuitarMidi.dsp sound engine
+- is based on the Faust elecGuitarMidi.dsp sound engine (currently tests of example_faust_mqtt_tcp5_v1 are ongoing using WaveSynth_FX.dsp)
 - has been tested on a TTGO TAudio board

 To get the example working we had to: